Deus Ex Machina's Two-Up Scrambler Build

 The shop boys at Deus Camperdown did a number on this vintage Yamaha TW 225

-Everyone’s favorite surf shop slash fashion brand ~~slash barber shop~~ slash custom motorcycle operation, Deus Ex Machina, put their wide ranging talents to work on another badass build.
+slash barber shop slash custom motorcycle operation, Deus Ex Machina, put their wide ranging talents to work on another badass build.
 This time around a vintage Yamaha TW 225 held the honorable position of donor bike.
 After a serious stint on the Deus Weight Loss diet (adios unnecessary plastic bits and bobs) the bike emerged leaner, meaner, and more badass than ever before.

 Nicknamed Two-Up, the nimble Yamaha features a number of custom upgrades, most notably of which would be the double headlamp and taillight setup.
 An all-black paint scheme was applied to all but the vintage Husqvarna fuel tank, which was given a lovely ivory identity by Dutchy Motorcycle paint.
 Other updates include a new suspension, aftermarket pipes and muffler for a healthy growl, a new subframe and coordinating EasyRider seat.
 The airbox was of course swapped out for a pod filter, too.